dbcraig/LmRaC/README.md

 > **Memory:** Because LmRaC uses multiprocessing extensively, complex questions can require significant memory resources while documents are being processed.
 We recommend a minimum of 1GB for the Docker container, though 2GB may be necessary for large multi-part questions.
 The error **A process in the process pool was terminated abruptly while the future was running or pending** is usually an indication that LmRaC ran out of memory.

-> **Rate Limits:** All servers have rate limits (i.e., maximum number of requests per second).
+> **Rate Limits:** All servers have rate limits (i.e., maximum number of requests per second and/or per day).
 In the case of PubMed this is fixed.
 For OpenAI this increases over time for users.
 In all cases LmRaC will retry a request in the event of a rate limit error.
 Retries employ an exponential backoff strategy that, in most cases, is sufficient for the request to ultimately succeed.
 As a consequence, users may see slower response times when using LmRaC with a new OpenAI account.
+Keep this in mind when first building an index since computing embeddings is also a rate limited activity.

 > **Low Assessment Scores:** Note that it is not unusual for GPT4 to assess final answers as poor.
 Most often this is due to two factors: (1) GPT4 flags citations as "fake" because they occur after the training cutoff date of GPT4; or, (2) GPT4 objects to the complexity of the answer as exceeding the scope of the original question, or inappropriate for a lay audience.
 On the other hand, these assessment often offer insightful critiques that may prompt further questions.